 - Restricting Accidental Deletion

 1:1/1:M chat messages get stored within a hidden folder within the users' Exchange mailboxes.
 For Channel chat, the conversations are filed in the same way – to a hidden folder within the Office 365 Group mailbox for the Team.

-Currently, cannot make backups or restore messages from within the Chat Service (the window where you can see your chat conversations) however you can protect the copies of those conversations to ensure they can be reviewed later.
+Currently, you cannot make backups or restore messages from within the Chat Service (the window where you can see your chat conversations) however you can protect the copies of those conversations to ensure they can be reviewed later.

-To do this, we need to protect the chats within the appropriate mailboxes using the Exchange Admin Center.
+To do this, we need to protect the messages within the appropriate mailboxes using the Office 365 Exchange Admin Center.
 By default, messages removed from the Deleted Items in Microsoft Outlook are recoverable for 14 days.
 If the items are placed under a litigation or in-place hold, then this will protect the archived copies hidden in the mailbox.

 These can be protected either for a set period of time or indefinitely, and then recovered from the eDiscovery Centre within the Office 365 Security and Compliance Center.

 We may go for the eDiscovery and then put the result on hold for our Teams messages using Office 365 Security and Compliance Center.

 When you send files within chats in Teams, either in 1:1 chats or channel chats, these are not sending copies of files to the other party.
 They are actually using the native functionality of OneDrive for Business or SharePoint Online.If you share a file in a chat conversation this will upload the file to a “Microsoft Teams Chat Files” folder in your default OneDrive for Business folder.
 This then creates the necessary sharing permissions for the other person in the chat to be able to access the documents.